shubham-chhimpa/composiWeb/README.md

 # composiWeb
-Website that converts paino notes into music tracks (.mp3 or .wav)
+WebApp that converts paino notes into music tracks (.mp3 or .wav)